 In addition to standard coverage, consider adding on a few extras.
 If your bike has some sweet accessories like chrome foot pegs or saddlebag accents, rest assured that they’re protected with accessories coverage.
 If you have a breakdown far from home, there’s always trip interruption coverage for living expenses while your bike is being repaired.
 And should your personal belongings, like camping equipment or touring gear, be damaged or stolen while on your bike, carried contents coverage has you covered.

-Plus, depending on where you live, towing service is included in your AAA Membership, such as:
+Depending on where you live, towing service is included in your AAA Membership.
+Members receive roadside assistance with the following plans: